Workflow

 11. When a mediation process doesn't reach settlement, safety is best guaranteed by destroying everyone's notes - including ours.

-12. Alyson and I aren't bill collectors.
+12. Carolina and I aren't bill collectors.
 We provide valuable services.
 We don't like carrying large accounts receivables and we don't like getting stiffed.

 13. Your firm - or your client - pays in advance.
 If your client doesn't pay, you need to bring your firm's checkbook the day of the mediation.